Fix: The Driver Being Installed Is Not Validated

 What can I do if the driver being installed is not validated?

 There aren’t any quick fixes to help you resolve this error.
-To help you get around this restriction by your driver manufacturer, here is a workaround you can attempt.
+Here is a workaround you can attempt to circumvent your driver manufacturer’s restriction.

 For this step, you must download the drivers from the manufacturer’s website and install them manually using the Device Manager.